NoahTheDuke/lazytest/README.md

 style popularized by libraries such as [RSpec](http://rspec.info).

 Use the `describe` macro to create a group of tests.
-Start the group with a name and a documentation string.
+Start the group with a name and an optional documentation string.

 ```clojure
 (ns examples.readme.groups